 If you tap on "Custom," you'll have more options to choose from, including your current location, getting out of your car, and any location you type into the search bar at the top.
 Type in a location and a map will appear at the bottom that shows the trigger area — physically enter that area and you'll be notified of your reminder.
 You can resize the trigger area by swiping left or right on the black circle with the dotted line.
 Hit "Done" when you finish.

-If you selected "Arriving Home" or "Getting in Car," tap on either button in Location's toolbar menu again to remove the address from the reminder.
-If you chose "Custom," select either "Arriving Home" or "Getting in Car," then do it again.
+If you selected one of the presets, tap on either button in Location's toolbar menu again to remove the address from the reminder.
+If you chose "Custom," select either "Arriving Home," "Arriving Work," or "Getting in Car," then do it again.
 Alternatively, open "Custom" again, then disable "Remind me at a location."

 Is there a reminder that you think you might forget about, despite notifications, that you really need to get done?
 Use the flag icon in the quick toolbar, which places the reminder in the new Flagged smart list when enabled without removing it from any other lists it's already in.
 Tap on the flag to enable it, and tap on it again to disable it.
 You can also hit the "i" button on the reminder, then toggle off "Flagged" to remove it.